PhantomGamesDevelopment/TWM2/README.md

   * The Helljump 'Oh Lordy' modifier has been changed to 'Reduces the cooldown time of the Zombie Lord's Photon Cannon by 50%'.
   * The RSA Laser Rifle has been renamed to the 'UR-22 Laser Rifle'
   * The Pistol Weapon Slot is now called the Sidearm Slot
+  * Adjusted the mod's XP table:
+	* The final rank (Master Commander) now only requires 2,500,000 XP
+	* The earlier ranks will now progress much more quickly, with the mid-point now occuring at 14,000 XP instead of 20,000 XP
 * General Bug Fixes
   * Addressed the issue when gaining more than 1 million EXP that would result in your total EXP being reset by the difference between 1 million exp and your current exp.
   * Fixed the bug in which picking up weapon clips with an empty weapon would not automatically trigger weapon reload on that weapon.